 Chapter 3 - Medical & Surgical Treatment Options

-Medical & Surgical Treatment Options at Clinic for Vision PC
+Medical & Surgical Treatment Options at Clinic for Vision

 At present, medical/surgical treatment options for macular degeneration are limited and no treatment is available to actually “cure” the condition or restore the vision loss.
 Before exploring the current options and current research, let’s first understand what the macula is.
 This shall be done using some of your imaginative skills: